johndpope/TodoList-PostgreSQL/README.md

 6. Run the test cases with `swift test` or directly from XCode

-##Deploying to Bluemix:
+## Deploying to Bluemix:

-1.Get an account for Bluemix
+1. Get an account for Bluemix

-2.Select the PostgreSQL by Compose Service
+2. Select the PostgreSQL by Compose Service

-3.Set the Service name as todolist-postgresql2 then initialize the Host, Port, Username, and Password to the values instantiated
+3. Set the Service name as todolist-postgresql2 then initialize the Host, Port, Username, and Password to the values instantiated

-4.Upon creation, you should see your unbound service on the dashboard page
+4. Upon creation, you should see your unbound service on the dashboard page

-5.SSH to the server and enter your password credentials (i.e)
+5. SSH to the server and enter your password credentials (i.e)

 ```
 psql "sslmode=require host=INSERT_HOST_NAME port=INSERT_PORT_NUM dbname=compose user=admin"
 ```

-6.Once in the server, create a database called "todolist"
+6. Once in the server, create a database called "todolist"

 ```
 create database todolist;
 ```

-7.Then create the table called "todos"
+7. Then create the table called "todos"

 ```
 create table todos(tid BIGSERIAL PRIMARY KEY, user_id varchar(128) NOT NULL, title varchar(256) NOT NULL, completed boolean NOT NULL, ordering INTEGER NOT NULL);
 ```

-8.To confirm if you have the table created, you can ```\d todos```
+8. To confirm if you have the table created, you can ```\d todos```

-9.Dowload and install the Cloud Foundry tools:
+9. Dowload and install the Cloud Foundry tools:

 ```
 cf login